Out of Order Comedy Show - NOW Magazine

 Coming off a (fire emoji) show last week, we are keeping it going!
 Bringing you the best comedians in the.

 Coming off a (fire emoji) show last week, we are keeping it going!
 Bringing you the best comedians in the country, with your host, David Foggia, for a hilarious night of comedy.
-The comedians performing include, but are not limited to: Nick Nemeroff (Conan, Just for Laughs), Che Durena (Just for Laughs, SiriusXM Top Comic), and Hannah Lawrence (The Corner Comedy Club, Yuk Yuks).
+The comedians performing include, but are not limited to: Danny Martinello (The Comedy Store) Patrick Hakeem (Just for Laughs) & Allie Pearse (Letterkenny).

-The show will start around 8 pm at Wallace-Emerson Park (1260 Dufferin Street), but it’s recommended you arrive 15 minutes before to grab a seat.
+The show will start around 8 PM at Wallace-Emerson Park (1260 Dufferin st.), but it’s recommended you arrive 15 minutes before to grab a seat.
 Feel free to bring a blanket, cushion (chairs are not recommended as it is on a hill), and any refreshments you please.
 For all updates and details follow @foggia__ on instagram!
+Can’t wait to see you there!
+Reserve a spot here: https://www.eventbrite.com/e/out-of-order-comedy-show-tickets-163845232501